Kondaveedu Fort: Structure

 The three forts on top of the narrow hill range are now in ruins; the earliest-built fort dates to the 12th century.
 The main fort built by the Reddy dynasty and refurbished by subsequent rulers, located at a height of nearly 320 m, was considered then as one of the strongest forts in the region.
 21 structures have been identified within the fort.
 Its fortifications built with granite stones comprise huge ramparts, magazines, warehouses, granaries, and wells.
 There are two entry gates into the forts, called the ‘Kolepalli Darwaza’ and the ‘Nadella Darwaza’.
 The entrance gate is three-storied, massive and made of granite stone blocks.
 A building built with rock pillars and covered with rock slabs, has 110 m long inscriptions.
 A defense bunker is also seen.
 The source of water supply to the inhabitants of the fort was from three sources namely, the Mutyalama Cheruvu, the Puttalamma Cheruvu and the Vedulla Cheruvu (‘Cheruvu’ in Telugu language means "pond").
 On the way to the fort at Kothapalem (known as Puttakota in the past), at the foothill of the fort, an embankment is seen which is inferred as a security ring bund to protect the royal family palaces and houses of the main functionaries of the fort.

 The fort's ruins on the southwest side of the Kondaveedu village is in the shape of an equilateral triangle, and at the turning angles of the triangle at the south west and north east, tower bastions are provided, which form part of the façade wall of the fort.
 A single wall of 30 km length straddles the hills.

-A temple known as the Gopinathaswami temple (dedicated to Lord Krishna) lies at the foot of the hill; its bunched stone pillars are carved out of a single rock.
+A temple known as the Gopinathaswami temple (dedicated to Krishna) lies at the foot of the hill; its bunched stone pillars are carved out of a single rock.
 Both Hindu and Muslim architectural styles are seen in the forts.
 A mosque is also located within the fort.